-I don’t know if it’s intentional, but this lady is even blonde like me and looks like she’s the same age.
-I bet it was intentional.
-It’s on Facebook where that kind of data is available…at least the female/age thing.
-The hair color data is probably only a matter of time if that isn’t a thing yet.
+I don’t know if it was intentional, but the lady in this ad looks like she’s the same age as I am, and is even blonde like me too.
+(I bet it was intentional.
+That kind of data is available on Facebook… at least the gender/age thing.
+The hair color data is probably only a matter of time, if that isn’t already a thing yet.
 Let’s be honest.

-They’re trying to sweep me in for a free two-week trial, which literally puts me at no risk, and I really don’t have much of a reason not to just click through and sign up.
+The ad is trying to pull me intoz a free two-week trial, which literally puts me at no risk.
+I really don’t have much of a reason not to just click through and sign up.

 However, I already know what Edgar is and what it does, which they could guess from the amount of time I spend “signed in” on their website from my IP address.

-Lesson #5: Constantly be thinking about how you can segment out audience sections from one another, and how to tailor your retargeting messages to them.
+Lesson #5: Constantly think about how you can segment out audience sections from one another, and how to tailor your retargeting messages to them.

 Full disclosure: this isn’t a big brand remarketing campaign that I’ve experienced first hand.
 But, having done my research, I can tell you confidently there’s still plenty to learn from this luxury watch brand’s remarketing campaign.